pabllopf/ECommercePrice-Technical-Lead-Challenge-of-Inditex/contributing.md

-# Contributing to Alis
+# Contributing to ECommercePrice

-Thank you for your interest in contributing to Alis!
-Your contributions help make this project better for everyone.
-Whether you're fixing bugs, adding new features, improving documentation, or helping out in any other way, we're excited to have you on board.
+Thank you for your interest in contributing to **ECommercePrice**!
+Your contributions help improve this project and make it better for everyone.
+Whether you're fixing bugs, adding new features, improving documentation, or helping in any other way, we’re excited to have you on board.

 ## Table of Contents